Bafilomycin: Anti-fungal

 Bafilomycins have been shown to inhibit plasma membrane ATPase (P-ATPase) as well as the ATP-binding cassette (ABC) transporters.
 These transporters are identified as good anti-fungal targets as they render organisms unable to cope with cation stress.
 When Cryptococcus neoformans was treated with bafilomycin, growth inhibition was observed.
 Bafilomycin has also been used in C. neoformans in conjunction with calcineurin inhibitor FK506, displaying synergistic anti-fungal activity.

 Anti-parasitic

 Bafilomycin has been shown to be active against Plasmodium falciparum, the causative agent of malaria.
 Upon infection of red blood cells, P. falciparum exports a membrane network into the red blood cell cytoplasm and also inserts several of its own proteins into the host membrane, including its own V-ATPase.
 This proton pump has a role in maintaining the intracellular pH of the infected red blood cell and facilitating the uptake of small metabolites at equilibrium.
 Treatment of the parasitized red blood cell with bafilomycin prevents the extracellular acidification, causing a dip in intracellular pH around the malarial parasite.

+Anti-viral

+Bafilomycin A1 and bafilomycin D have shown antiviral properties against SARS-CoV-2, the virus that causes COVID-19.
+Bafilomycin A1 has also demonstrated antiviral properties against the Zika virus.